ZhenyingZhu/StudyNotes/EPI.markdown

 - use smallest i that let 2^i-1 > b-a.
 Then call random zero-one generator i times.
 If out-of-bound, retry.
 T(n)=O(lg(a-b+1)).

 #### 5.11
 Find rectangle intersection.
 Rectangles are parallel to x-axis.
-- ask if boundary counts.
+Need ask if boundary counts.
 Here it counts.
 - since there are too many ways to intersect, thinking about not intersect would be easier.
 T(n)=O(1)

 ### Chapter 6
 Insertion into an array take O(n) time and O(n) space because of copy.